masolele/Pantropical_landuse/README.md

 - **Data Type**: float32 (elem_type: 1)

 ### Crop Classes
-The model predicts 1 crop type.
+The model predicts 25, 22, and 23 land use types for Africa, Latin America, and Southeast Asia, respectively.
 Each pixel in the output contains a probability distribution over this class.

 Example format for each pixel:
 ```python